akuhnet/flexible/Thanks/step1.md

-If the terminal Error Details: Environment not starting correctly.

-Reload this tab
+it takes 3-4 minutes

-If this works for you
+if this works for you leave a thank

-Support akuh.net thank you
+by clicking 1 ad thanks